wildfielded/samples-freebsd/README.md

-# samples-freebsd
+# Configuration samples for FreeBSD
-Config samples for FreeBSD
+Based on my dummy experience.